 - not a University-wide program.
 It applies only to the College of Arts and Sciences and does not apply to the Schools of Architecture, Nursing, Engineering, or Commerce.

 - not a "college within a college'.
 The Echols Program does not offer a special curriculum with certain core courses or special sections of courses.
-It does not require a thesis or capstone project.
 We do not wish to segregate Echols Scholars from other students in the College or to fit all Echols Scholars into the same academic mold.
 Rather than placing Scholars into a common introductory course (the "college within a college" model) we wish to accelerate their progress into upper-level courses and individual areas of interest.

 - not a stipend or merit scholarship program.
 The Echols Scholars Program is purely academic and has no financial component.
 There are 3 small scholarships available to Echols Scholars which are administered through the Center for Undergraduate Excellence.
 The Ingrassia Family Echols Scholars Research Fund provides financial support for student research associated with completing a Distinguished Major thesis.
 The Office of Financial Aid does not give special consideration to Echols Scholars when aid packages are being determined.